temporalio/sdk-python/README.md

     Result: Hello, my-name!

 ## Next Steps
-Temporal can be implemented in your code in many different ways, to suit your applicaiton's needs.
+Temporal can be implemented in your code in many different ways, to suit your application's needs.
 The links below will give you much more information about how Temporal works with Python:

-* [Code Samples](https://github.com/temporalio/samples-python) - if you want to start with some code, we have provided somepre-built samples
+* [Code Samples](https://github.com/temporalio/samples-python) - If you want to start with some code, we have provided some pre-built samples.
-* [Application Development Guide](https://docs.temporal.io/application-development?lang=python) - Our Python specific Developer's Guide will give you much more information on how to build with Temporal in your Python applications than our SDK README ever could (or should).
+* [Application Development Guide](https://docs.temporal.io/application-development?lang=python) Our Python specific Developer's Guide will give you much more information on how to build with Temporal in your Python applications than our SDK README ever could (or should).
-* [API Documentation](https://python.temporal.io) - full Temporal Python SDK package documentation
+* [API Documentation](https://python.temporal.io) - Full Temporal Python SDK package documentation

 ---